-A close partnership with the Wake County Public School System, one of the best school systems in North Carolina, offers students access to extensive resources, valuable professional contacts and student teaching opportunities unavailable at other colleges and universities.
-Simply put, our students are prepared, connected and ready to make a difference when they graduate.
+A close partnership with the Wake County Public School System, one of the best school systems in North Carolina, offers students access to extensive resources, valuable professional contacts and student teaching opportunities unavailable at other higher education undergraduate programs.
+Simply put, our students are prepared, connected and ready to make a difference when they graduate, with many going on to obtain additional specialization or earning their master’s degree.

 The education major was specifically designed with help from the Wake County Public School System — people who understand what teachers need to know and the skills they need to master.
 WPU’s program is unique since it is a “blended” program where students earn licensure in both elementary education (K-6) and in Special Education: General Curriculum (K-12).